-This section describes the federal Trustees' NEPA analysis of the environmental consequences arising from the proposed actions.
-For the proposed actions identified in this Draft RP/EA, the appropriate context for considering potential significance of the actions is local as opposed to national or worldwide.
+This section describes the federal Trustees' NEPA analysis of the environmental consequences arising from the selected actions.
+For the selected actions identified in this Final RP/EA, the appropriate context for considering potential significance of the actions is local as opposed to national or worldwide.